magic-note.ai — guide — 120×42

 Cards & Blocks

 Magic Note organizes everything into cards.
-A card is like a page in a notebook — it holds a title and a sequence of blocks.
+A card is a page in a notebook — title plus a sequence of blocks.
 Each block is a different type of content.

 Creating cards

-• Click + New Card in the sidebar, or press ⌘N
+• + New Card in the sidebar, or press ⌘N

 Block types